lextm/jekyll-theme-chirpy/_posts/2013-1-28-how-to-use-nuget-on-mono-part-ii.md

    export EnableNuGetPackageRestore=true
    ```

-1. Go to .nuget folder and replace NuGet.targets with this new version, http://nuget.codeplex.com/SourceControl/changeset/view/0b1e224884a3#src/Build/NuGet.targets
+1. Go to .nuget folder and replace NuGet.targets with a new version.
 1. Copy Microsoft.Build.dll to .nuget folder if you did not yet.
 (Please refer to part I)
 1. Now the most difficult step comes.
 Please go to all .csproj/.vbproj files and modify
 to